Fr. Michael O'Flanagan

 In July of 1914 a new curate arrived in the parish of Cliffoney in North Sligo.
 His name was Fr.
 Michael O'Flanagan and he would leave his mark on the people of Cliffoney during his fifteen month stay in the Parish of Ahamlish.

 Who was Fr.
-Michael O'Flanagan, all but forgotton today?
+Michael O'Flanagan, turbulent priest, all but forgotten today?

 From his American lecture tour of 1926:

 Of all the men who played a part in the recent Irish National Revolution the most interesting and forceful personality is Fr.
 Michael O'Flanagan.
 After the collapse of the insurrection of Easter Week 1916 and the execution of its leaders, it was he who rallied the people of Ireland, gathering them into the Sinn Féin organization and in two years blotted out the old compromising political party political party which had held Ireland in its grip for a quarter of a century.
 He is therefore rightly known in Ireland as the Father of Dail Eireann.

 Since 1904 when he visited America for the first time, he has spoken to many hundreds of audiences all over the United States, Canada and Australia.
 Up to the present he has mainly appealed to Irish and Irish-Americans, but from now on he intends to address himself to the general American public.

 The fact that he is recognized as the moving spirit and the leading orator of the most dramatic National movement of our time will commend him to multitudes in America who love Ireland and who desire to gain a better understanding of the past history and present day problems of that fascinating country.